omarabdelaz1z/College-Study-Notes/Operating Systems/operating_systems_chapter_one_notes.md

 ### 1.5: Operating-System Operations
 ### 1.5: Operating-System Operations
 ### 1.6: Process Management

+- Any program/task/job/time-shared program in execution phase (in active state) is called a process.
+- A process needs to allocate resources - either when created or during runtime - to accomplish its task.
+- The process can be a system code or a user code.
+- All these processes can potentially execute concurrently -by multiplexing on a single CPU.
+- When the process terminates, the operating system reclaim any reusable resources.

+- The operating system is responsible to manage processes:
+    1. Scheduling processes and threads on the CPUs.
+    2. Creating and deleting both user and system processes.
+    3. Suspending and resuming processes.
+    4. Providing mechanisms for process synchronization.
+    5. Providing mechanisms for process communication.

 ### 1.7: Memory Management
 ### 1.8: Storage Management
 ### 1.9: Protection and Security